Trading 212 vs Eightcap Comparison

 How do Trading 212 and Eightcap differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Trading 212 or Eightcap?
+Which broker offers more tradeable asset classes, Trading 212 or Eightcap?

 Can I trade cryptocurrency with Trading 212 or Eightcap?